On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Conclusions

 Universal deformations are exact solutions of the equilibrium equations and have been used as benchmark problems in computational mechanics \citep{Dragoni1996,Saccomandi2001,Chi2015,Shojaei2018}.
 It is well known that in the numerical solution of continuum problems with internal constraints, one may encounter locking phenomena.
 In the context of the finite element method, solving problems subject to the incompressibility constraint has proven challenging, and considerable effort has been devoted to addressing locking and numerical instability issues.
 One common approach is the use of mixed finite element methods.
 Similarly, in modeling anisotropic solids reinforced with inextensible or nearly inextensible fibers, mixed finite element formulations have been developed to accurately capture large deformations of such solids \citep{Wriggers2016,Bohm2023}.
 The universal solutions presented in this paper can serve as benchmark problems for current and future mixed finite element formulations of composites with inextensible fibers.

 In determining the universal deformations of fiber-reinforced solids, the distribution of inextensible fibers is part of the problem data.
-In this paper, we considered the simplest case, namely, a uniform distribution of straight fibers.
+In this paper, we considered the simplest case, namely, a distribution of straight parallel fibers.
 For any other fiber distribution, the determination of universal deformations follows the same general approach as presented here.
 The only modification lies in the form of the integrability condition for the tension field.
 Studying other fiber distributions---such as circular, circumferential, or radial patterns---may be an interesting problem for future work.
-The study of universal deformations in solids reinforced by multiple families of inextensible fibers, will be the subject of a future communication.
+The study of universal deformations in solids reinforced by multiple families of inextensible fibers will be the subject of a future communication.
+Determining the universal deformations of compressible Cauchy elastic solids reinforced by a family of incompressible elastic surfaces will be another extension of this work.